 Compressed Wood Pellets

 As we mentioned above, if you can get something cheap or for free, and it’s fairly fine and organic, then give it a try!
-We’ve had customers use spent coffee grounds obtained for free from high street coffee shops (the only issue with coffee grounds is that they are too damp when fresh, so need a bit of drying out), but if you like coffee, your toilet will smell great!
+We’ve had customers use spent coffee grounds obtained for free from high street coffee shops (the only issue with coffee grounds is that they can be too damp when fresh, so need a bit of drying out), but if you like coffee, your toilet will smell great!
 Other people have tried dried leaves either exclusively or mixed in with other materials.
 Another customer has mentioned that ‘shredded hemp stalk’ sold as horse bedding in equine supply shops “rots down quickly, is highly absorbent and reduces smells and is cheap in square bales”.

 Keep it dry – for the moment!

 As you might gather, the key aim in a urine-separating compost toilet is to keep the solids bucket fairly dry whilst it’s in situ – the contents (faeces is around 80% water when ‘fresh’) will start to break down and compost, but not rapidly.
-When the solids bucket is full and you transfer it onto your secondary compost pile/bin, then this is the time to reintroduce some moisture as you accelerate the composting process, but that’s another topic for another day!
+When the solids bucket is full and you transfer it onto your secondary compost pile/bin, then this is the time to reintroduce some moisture (urine?) as you accelerate the composting process, but that’s another topic for another day!

 And the winner is….